 If you do not want to plant trees, consider purchasing sun shades for your windows to better deflect the intensity of the sun’s rays.

 2. Run a Tight House

 Patching up drafty windows and re-insulating thin walls should be a year-round project, not just another step on your winter-preparedness checklist.
 Repair leaks as soon as you discover them to avoid steadily increasing summer energy bills.
-Your attic should be the exception to this rule: Since heat rises, a well-ventilated attic with a functioning fan is essential during the warm months.
+Your attic should be the exception to this rule: Since heat rises, a well-ventilated attic with a well-functioning attic fan is essential during the warm months.